Ready to move past Beginner Needle Felting?

 Patience is a must if you are planning on taking felting to the next level.
 Needle felting takes a considerable amount of time.
 You need to be willing to put that time in to get the quality sculpture you are looking for.

 I have designed kits with special attention given to those that are just starting out on their needle felting adventure and more advanced kits that will offer new felting techniques and challenges to your felting journey.

 I have planned very carefully every detail of the instructions and pictures to guide you.
-I have learned through teaching needle felting classes what areas students struggle with and where I need to pay special attention in explaining the steps.
-Therefore I have learned from customer’s feedback where they have struggled with their projects and have gone back and redesigned the instructions to help in these areas.
+Through teaching needle felting classes, I have learned what areas students struggle with and where I need to pay special attention in explaining the steps.
+Therefore, I have learned from customer’s feedback where they have struggled with their projects and have gone back and redesigned the instructions to help in these areas.
 There are certain techniques that are better shown with pictures when words are not enough, and I have included tons of clear, color photographs to guide you.

 I share my felting secrets in these kits and have been rewarded with thousands of happy customers that keep coming back for more kits, wool and questions as they continue their felting journey.

 Do you want to know the best part?
 All of my kits come with the items discussed above plus instructions and pictures of how to apply them to your needle felting.
 The advanced beginner kits offer enough beginner information to work as your first kit.